In This Issue:

 Asset mapping is designed to identify people, places and other items in the state that can serve as resources as we work to eliminate the nursing shortage.
 To help us identify these resources, we hosted a series of regional meetings in July, with more than 100 experts from the nursing, education, business, health care and government fields providing key insights.
 The meetings took place at Cumberland Community College, co-hosted by the South Jersey Medical Center, at Fairleigh Dickinson University—Florham Park, and at the New Jersey Hospital Association.

-The information we’ve been able to gather from our colleagues is impressive, and will soon be available on our website, www.NJNI.org.
+www.NJNI.org.
 We have learned not only what resources we have, and how to best leverage them, but also what resources we lack and where.
 This information will be vital as we move forward.

 Additionally, through social network mapping, we have been able to identify the nature of existing relationships, for example how well the nursing education community is connected to the business community and others.
 This will help us strengthen existing relationships and foster new ones where they are lacking—all with the goal of promoting nurse faculty capacity among traditional allies and new interested partners.